nsbno/cloud-tools/README.md

 This repo contains and describes the tools you are expected to have installed and set up before embarking on the adventure that is working with infrastructure or deploying to the cloud.

-The `terragrunt-wrapper` is a wrapper for Terragrunt, which in turn wraps Terraform.
+The `terraform-wrapper` is a wrapper for Terraform.
 It's purpose is to:

 - read values for secret variables from `pass`
 - set up environment variables